GBratsos/simrally-championship/README.md

-# RallyDiaries SimRally Championship Project
+# RallyDiaries erally Championship Project

 This is a [Next.js](https://nextjs.org/) project.